asreview/asreview/docs/source/project_create.rst

 .. note::
   If you use :ref:`data_labeled:Partially labeled data` you can skip this step.

-The first iteration of the active learning cycle requires traning data, referred to as prior knowledge.
+The first iteration of the active learning cycle requires training data, referred to as prior knowledge.
 This knowledge is used by the classifier to create an initial ranking of the unseen records.
 In this step, you need to provide a minimum training data set of size two, with **at least** one